brunowinkeler/cmake-template-gcc/README.md

-# cmake-template-gcc
+# CMake Template GCC

-CMake template using GCC/MinGW, with many levels of abstraction
+CMake template using GCC/MinGW, with many levels of abstraction.